h3bzzz/Port_Scanner/README.md

   select() - Monitors multiple file descriptors, good for handling non-blocking connections which is what we want               for port scanning

+  This was a very educational process I put myself through.
+Getting to know the GNU Compiler Collection (GCC) I was pleased at how intuitive and verbose the debugging was.
+I am sure its come a long way since its previous predecessors.
+  Using GDB (GNU Debugger) was very powerful little tool to get to know that I am sure will come in handy in
+  future malware analysis, but I'm Ghidra will do the job.
+This tool allowed me to see that even though my code compiled successfully it still had memory allocation errors in which memory was being leaked at certain functions, and the amount of times I forgot to deallocate memory was more than I'd like to admit.

-  Please let me know if I missed anything or something doesnt make sense, I am self taught programmer just trying to learn and build safe code.
+  Please let me know if I missed anything or something doesnt make sense, I am just self taught programmer just trying to learn and build safe code.